jcfranco/dev-summit-2021-design-system-components/slides/outline.md

 ## todo

-- CDN
+- CDN ready to use
-- tailwind repo use
+- tailwind repo ready to use
-- product logo icon
+- browser support doc on site
-- browser support doc?
+- Geonet forum